dynapydantic¶

 default value for the discriminator field.
 This allows the user to call

-the discriminator value.
+discriminator value.

-: This parameter indicates to dynapydantic
+2. plugin_entry_point: This parameter indicates to dynapydantic that there

 might be models to be discovered in other packages.
-Packages are discovered by
+Packages are discovered

-the Python entrypoint mechanism.
-See the tests/example
+by the Python entrypoint mechanism.
+See the tests/example directory for an

 example of how this works.